tttmmmyyyy/fixlang/Std.md

 ### `unsafe_get_errno : () -> CInt`

-Get errno which is set by C functions.
+Gets errno which is set by C functions.

 ### `unsafe_get_release_function_of_boxed_value : Std::Lazy a -> Std::Ptr`